Hana-Le/blogdown_Hana/content/project/Titanic/index.md

 The Titanic sank in 1912 after hitting an iceberg.
 Many people thought it was unsinkable, but it wasn't.
 Sadly, most of the passengers and crew didn't have a lifeboat, and many people died.
 Some groups had a better chance of surviving than others.

 This project uses data from the Kaggle competition ["Titanic - Machine Learning from Disater"](https://www.kaggle.com/competitions/titanic/overview).
-The goal of this project is to use machine learning to build a predictive model that predicts which passengers survived the Titanic shipwreck answers the question: “what sorts of people were more likely to survive?” using passenger data (ie. name, age, gender, socio-economic class, etc) and evaluate the performance of the model using the test data.
+The goal of this project is to use machine learning to build a predictive model that predicts which passengers survived the Titanic shipwreck, to  answers the question: “what sorts of people were more likely to survive?” using passenger data (ie. name, age, gender, socio-economic class, etc).
 It looks like a very simple project but I aim to learn more about exploratory data analysis thru analysing the dataset.

 # 2. Overview the data